mcrisostomo9/ease-ai-process-monitor/README.md

 HUGGING_FACE_ACCESS_TOKEN="your_hugging_face_token_here"
 ```

-**Note**: This project uses Neon serverless PostgreSQL for quick prototyping and development.
-You can get a free Neon database at [neon.tech](https://neon.tech/).
-A Neon dev database URL has been added to the `.env.example` file for immediate use.
+**Note**: This project uses [Neon serverless PostgreSQL](https://neon.tech/) for quick prototyping and development.
+A Neon dev database URL has been added to the `.env.example` file for immediate use. **Note: This is only exposed for quick local setup and evaluation - I wouldn't normally include a shared database URL in an actual project.**

 ### 4. Hugging Face Setup